 References on Raman Spectroscopy for Art

 This topic has been extensively covered by a number of publications.
 You can find many on the internet.

 If you want something more flexible and yet free try out Spekwin32.
 So far the best free Raman software.
 I noticed that on Win7 you have to run it as administrator otherwise it doesn’t load the spc files.

 Database of Raman spectra for Art

 - ColoRaman.
-It’s still online, the Raman spectra database of pigments I develop for my PhD.
-You can still look at it to see how the Raman scattering changes with 3 different laser wavelengths.
+Unfortunately it is not online anymore, the Raman spectra database of pigments I develop for my PhD.
+It showed how the Raman scattering changes with 3 different laser wavelengths.

 - e-VISART.
 Run by Dr Kepa Kastro, useful collection of spectra with peaks intensity noted.

 - University of Parma.
 This is a Raman database of minerals but since most pigments are minerals…This project springs from the passion of Dr. Danilo Bersani for minerals’ collection.

 - Romanian Database.
 While writing this post I checked out this website and had the pleasure to discover this group has develop a nice program, RDSS.
 I actually do the same thing in order to interpret a Raman spectrum.
 I made an Access MS Database with, for each art material, a column for the main peak, another column for the second intense peak and so on..
 Then, other columns for reference papers, pictures of the spectra, notes,..
 I’ll keep using my Access DB but I will compare my data with theirs.
 Nice program.